-The form of business entity most advantageous in a particular situation after the 2011 Legislative Session continues to depend on the objectives of the business for which the entity is being organized.
+The form of business entity most advantageous in a particular situation depends on the objectives of the business for which the entity is being organized.
 In most situations, the choice of entity focus continues to be on how the entity and its owners will be taxed and the extent to which the entity will shield the owners of the business from liabilities arising out of its activities.
 Appendix A at the back of this paper is an Entity Comparison Chart that compares key characteristics of the available Texas business entities, and Appendix B compares the tax attributes of the respective entities.

 Until the 1990s, the spectrum of business entity forms available in Texas was not as broad as it is today.
-In 1991, the Texas Legislature passed the world's first LLP statute permitting a general partnership to significantly limit the individual liability of its partners for certain acts of other partners by the partnership making a specified filing with the Secretary of State of Texas (the "Secretary of State") and complying with certain other statutory
+In 1991, the Texas Legislature passed the world's first LLP statute permitting a general partnership to significantly limit the individual liability of its partners for certain acts of other partners by the partnership making a specified filing with the Secretary of State of Texas (the "Secretary of State") and complying with certain other statutory requirements.1 The Texas LLP statute was later amended to extend its LLP shield to contracts.

-Copyright © 2011 by Byron F. Egan.
+Copyright © 2012 by Byron F. Egan.
 All rights reserved.

 Byron F. Egan is a partner of Jackson Walker L.L.P. in Dallas, Texas.
-Mr. Egan is Vice Chair of the ABA Business Law Section's Mergers & Acquisitions Committee and former Chair of its Asset Acquisition Agreement Task Force, and a member of the American Law Institute.
+Mr. Egan is Senior Vice Chair of the ABA Business Law Section's Mergers & Acquisitions Committee and former Chair of its Asset Acquisition Agreement Task Force, and a member of the American Law Institute.
 Mr. Egan is Chairman Elect of the Texas Business Law Foundation and is also former Chairman of the Business Law Section of the State Bar of Texas and of that Section's Corporation Law Committee.
-See "Egan on Entities" attached as Appendix E.
+See "Egan on Entities" attached as Appendix F.

 The author wishes to particularly acknowledge the contribution of Steven D. Moore of Jackson Walker L.L.P. in Austin in preparing the Margin Tax discussions in this paper.
-The contributions of the following are also acknowledged: William H. Hornberger, Michael L. Laussade and Monica L. Pace of Jackson Walker L.L.P. in Dallas and Daryl B. Robertson of Hunton & Williams LLP in Dallas.
+The contributions of the following are also acknowledged: Kristina M. Campbell, William H. Hornberger, Michael L. Laussade and Monica L. Pace of Jackson Walker L.L.P. in Dallas.